 Two appointments are required to fit a crown with your dentist in Camberwell.

 If further work is being completed before the placement of your crown such as a root canal or if a post is required for stability then more appointments may be required.

-During your first appointment your dentist will take impressions of your teeth and make you a plastic, temporary crown to protect your tooth until your crown is ready.
+During your first appointment your Riversdale Dental dentist will take impressions of your teeth and make you a plastic, temporary crown to protect your tooth until your crown is ready.
 Your impressions along with details on the shape, size, colour and surface characteristics of your teeth are sent off to the laboratory where highly skilled technicians will make your crown.

 After two weeks your crown is returned to us and we are able to remove the temporary and cement your permanent crown into place.
-Your dentist will also do a final check to ensure your crown affords a seamless and permanent restoration of your tooth
+Your dentist in Camberwell will also do a final check to ensure your crown affords a seamless and permanent restoration of your tooth

 If your root filled tooth is badly damaged or decayed and there is not enough to hold the crown in place, your dentist is able to place a post into your tooth providing some additional structure for your tooth and allowing the crown to have a solid base onto which to bond